-Early in the voting, Burn, who came from a conservative district and wore the red rose on his lapel, said in a clear voice “aye” when asked if he would vote to ratify the amendment.
+Then, early in the voting, Burn, who came from a conservative district and wore the red rose on his lapel, surprised everyone when he said in a clear voice “aye” when asked if he would vote to ratify the amendment.

 Lawmakers in Tennessee tried to delay the state’s official approval, but on August 26, 1920, the official documents arrived in Washington, and they were quietly signed by the Secretary of State.

-Burn later explained that he initially vote to table the vote so it could be brought back in the next legislative session.
+Burn later explained that he initially voted to table the vote so that it could be brought back in the next legislative session.
 But after it came to the floor, he had several reasons to change his vote.

 “I knew that a mother’s advice is always safest for a boy to follow and my mother wanted me to vote for ratification,” he said.
 “I appreciated the fact that an opportunity such as seldom comes to a mortal man to free 17 million women from political slavery was mine.”